Iceland · audience itinerary

 Packing highlights

-- ◆Waterproof and windproof jacket
+- ◆Waterproof and windproof jacket and pants

 - ◆Warm layers (fleece, wool)

-- ◆Sturdy waterproof hiking boots
+- ◆Sturdy, waterproof hiking boots

 - ◆Hat, gloves, and scarf

-- ◆Swimsuit for hot springs
+- ◆Swimsuit (for hot springs and lagoons)

 - ◆Camera and extra batteries